MithrilJS/mithril.js/docs/request.md

 Let's assume making a request to the server URL `/api/items` returns an array of objects in JSON format.

-When `m.route` is called at the bottom, `MyComponent` is initialized. `oninit` is called, which calls `m.request` and assigns its return value (a stream) to `vnode.state.items`.
+When `m.route` is called at the bottom, `SimpleExample` is initialized. `oninit` is called, which calls `m.request` and assigns its return value (a stream) to `vnode.state.items`.
 This stream contains the `initialValue` (i.e. an empty array), and this value can be retrieved by calling the stream as a function (i.e. `value = vnode.state.items()`).
 After the oninit method returns, the component is then rendered.
 Since `vnode.state.items()` returns an empty array, the component's `view` method also returns an empty array, so no DOM elements are created.
 When the request to the server completes, `m.request` parses the response data into a Javascript array of objects and sets the value of the stream to that array.
 Then, the component is rendered again.
 This time, `vnode.state.items()` returns a non-empty array, so the component's `view` method returns an array of vnodes, which in turn are rendered into `div` DOM elements.

 #### Loading icons and error messages